He201275/IntelliFridge/frontend/README.md

 $ npm install jsonwebtoken
 ~~~

 After That edit the two webpack.config files in the directory node_modules/react-scripts/config
+and in the directory node_modules\webpack-dev-server\client
 Edit these lines :
 ~~~js
 node:{